clifton-green/esif/how_to_use_formbuilder.md

 ### Validation
 This shows how the code should be validated.
 The options are:

-- None
+- 'default'
-The default option, no validation is performed at all.
+The default option, no validation is performed at all unless the input type determines it's own validation (eg, email or url)
-- Text
-This is text only, no numbers or symbols are allowed
-- Numbers
-Numbers only, no text or symbols allowed
-- Alphanumeric
-Numbers and text are allowed but no symbols
-- Phone
-Validates as a standard UK landline or mobile number
-- Postcode
-Validates as a standard UK Postcode
-- email
-Validates as a standard email address
-- url
-Validates as a standard web address
-- date
+- Pattern Matching
-Validates as a uk-format date dd/mm/yy or dd/mm/yyyy
+If you enter any other text into this section the code will assume that it is a regex pattern and will validate according to that.
+For more information on regex patterns visit http://html5pattern.com/

 ### InitialVal
 Some fields require a value to be inserted by default, this is where you put it.
 If you have create a `select`, `radio` or `checkbox` type then this value should be the same as the value you want the user to see initially selected when the form loads.